 You only need lowercase letter stamps to make this center last!
 I want my students to focus on lowercase since that's what they'll see most often in print.

-These Lakeshore letter stampers are great quality.
-Here is another kind of playdough letter stamp I've found on amazon (affiliate link).
+Mine are these Lakeshore letter stampers and they are great quality.
+But here is another kind of playdough letter stamp I’ve found that’ll work great too on Amazon (affiliate link).

 Model it, teach it, expect it.